potaytows/jonggyClientside/readme.md

 # Jonggy Client-Side

-This is an Client-Side application for Jonggy
+This is a Client-Side application for Jonggy

 ## Contributors